 Common Strong Hash Algorithm

-Some of the most commonly used hashing algorithms are:
+Some of the most commonly used algorithms are:

 • MD4